 In addition, the situation in cycle 1 got worse when the students were not familiar with the topic.
 The students got difficulties in predicting the text because their limited prior knowledge.
 It influenced the students' attitude in the classroom.
 They became passive and not so motivated to join the class because of their being confused.
 The findings suggest that KWL strategy worked better when the students were familiar with the topic.
-According to Aebersold and Field (1997: 111), the process of understanding texts using the strategy will be easier when the text that students are reading is familiar and well within their proficiency.
+According to Aebersold and Field (1997: 111), process of understanding texts using the strategy will be easier when the text that students are reading is familiar and well within their proficiency.
 Therefore, the selection of the topic must be based on the students' level and interest.
 The researcher then provided appropriate reading materials in cycle 2 that could help the students in activating their prior knowledge.
 Besides helping the students in making prediction, the familiar topic gave a good impact on the students' activeness in the classroom, which could be seen in cycle 2.
-The students' in expressing their activeness ideas increased because they were familiar with the topics.
-Step K in cycle 2 done individually created a competitive atmosphere and made the classroom situation become more alive.
+The students' their activeness in expressing increased because they were familiar with the topics.
+Step K in cycle 2 done individually created competitive a made atmosphere the classroom and situation become more alive.